 The AI agents caught vulnerabilities that the human pen tester did not — including a critical code injection path, authentication functions that returned errors as values instead of raising exceptions, and exception handling that silently swallowed security-relevant failures.
 These are the kinds of issues that systematic, exhaustive code scanning excels at: patterns that are easy to miss when a human is focused on attack chains and business logic exploitation.
 Conversely, Extra Security's penetration testing surfaced critical findings that the AI agents missed, including complex authorization bypass chains and protocol-level session forgery attacks that required deep domain expertise and creative adversarial thinking to discover.

-Neither approach alone would have achieved full coverage.
-AI agents provide exhaustive, repeatable scanning at a speed that would require a team of engineers working for days.
-Human security researchers bring adversarial creativity, domain expertise, and the ability to chain subtle logic flaws into critical exploitation paths.
 The combination — running both in parallel and merging the findings — compressed what would traditionally be months of security work into days, while achieving broader coverage than either approach alone.

 Results

-- Inverted redaction model eliminated silent data leakage
+• Inverted redaction eliminated silent data leakage

-- 100% ISO-27001 and SOC-2 compliance
+• Preliminary ISO-27001 and SOC-2 compliance verified

 First Steps

-- Run parallel assessment tracks.
+1. Run parallel assessment tracks.
 Combine AI-augmented code scanning with human penetration testing.
 Each catches what the other misses — neither alone provides full coverage.

-- Fix authentication first.
+2. Fix authentication first.
 Auth weaknesses amplify every other vulnerability class.
 Harden credential storage, enforce rate limiting, reduce session exposure, and ensure every validation path fails explicitly rather than silently.

 Practical Solution Pattern